Today we're releasing the source

 user's reservation data was current across all devices, even when the app

+was not in the foreground.
 We used a Cloud Function to integrate RTDB

 reservation data into the sync flow: once reservation data for a user changed in